 The mountain (914 m (2,999 ft)), is a popular recreation area for hikers and climbers.
 Esjan is made from basalt and tuff and is a volcanic mountain range.
 The oldest part of the mountain range is 3.2 million years old.

-Faxafloi has been a source of nourishment of the people living on its shore.
-In former times, fishermen went out in small boats to fish near the shore.
-Todays fishermen have to go quite farther out to sea in order to fish due to the larger size of modern boats.
+Faxaflói Bay has served as a rich source of food for Icelanders for a millennia.
+In the olden days, fishermen went out in small, open row boats to fish along the shoreline.
+Today’s fishermen have to go further out to sea in order to fish due to the larger size of modern boats, but Faxaflói is now the most popular whale watching area in Iceland.

 Snæfellsjökull is a 700,000-year-old stratovolcano with a glacier covering its summit.
 Sometimes it is visible from the bay area even though it’s at a distance of 120 km.